-America was built off of profits made from the stolen bodies and labor of African hostages—slaves.
+America was built off profits made from the stolen bodies and labor of African hostages—slaves.
 History teaches us that the trans-Atlantic slave trade was about economics.
-As was the civil war and Jim Crow.
+As was the Civil War and Jim Crow.
 Indeed, at the core of racism is economics and an unhealthy fear by white people of losing power to others—primarily African Americans.

 In the U.S., the “almighty dollar” has always equaled freedom.
 Those with it are free to do as they please, and those without it are held captive by their impoverished circumstances.
 This dichotomy has created a sort of World War Z, where the haves build fortresses to protect their riches while the have-nots besiege them, trying to experience a little of their heaven on earth.

 We have seen what happens when a person goes from rags to riches.
 Oprah Winfrey, Russell Simmons, Bob Johnson, Bill Gates, Mark Zuckerberg, Shawn Carter AKA Jay-Z, etc., all started from humble beginnings and shot up the ladder of success to become entertainment moguls and billionaire businessmen.

 But what happens to a person with no money who is locked out of any meaningful opportunities to obtain it?
 American history claims that President Lincoln freed the slaves, but he freed them to do what?
 To remain a perpetual underclass battling a majority invested in their inequality and disenfranchisement?